 The next 2 weeks, 3 if you’re lucky (and 4 if a miracle occurred!) is spent putting it all together.
 Each day brings new ideas and new frustrations.
 Step by step, you work through intention and blocking and choreography and notes.
 Layer upon layer of props and costume pieces are piled upon you.
 You learn to walk the set as if it is either your own home or somewhere you’ve just newly discovered.
 Hours and hours are spent focusing lights on you in all different levels and shades of colour.
 Each of these steps informing you of a new piece of the puzzle.

-The show closes, you say your thank you’s, you take a moment to be grateful and you begin the journey all over again.
+The show closes, you say your thank you’s, your ’til the next times, you take a moment to be grateful and you begin the journey all over again.